Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • The company continues to invest in revenue-producing capabilities including relationship managers, new branches, technology, and product enhancements, all tied to businesses with clear demand and attractive returns.

-• The company is down approximately 1,070 people from year-end 2025 through attrition while continuing to extend the franchise and deepen client relations.
+• Head count is down approximately 1,070 people from year-end 2025 through attrition, while the company continues to extend the franchise and deepen client relationships.

 • Financial Guidance and Outlook

-• The company raised its full-year 2026 net interest income growth guidance to 6% to 8% versus 2025, up from prior guidance, based on Q1 outperformance and the most recent interest rate curve showing no rate cuts currently expected.
+• The company raised its full-year 2026 net interest income growth guidance to 6% to 8% versus 2025, up from prior guidance, based on Q1 outperformance and the current interest rate curve showing no rate cuts expected.

 • The company expects more than 200 basis points of positive operating leverage for the full year, consistent with prior guidance.